microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplication.md

 My new application 2 kkkkkkkk-cccc-dddd-eeee-llllllllllll llllllll-dddd-eeee-ffff-mmmmmmmmmmmm AzureADandPersonalMicrosoftAccount contoso.com
 ```

-This example demonstrates how to retrieve applications for specific string from Microsoft Entra ID.
 This cmdlet gets all applications that match the value of SearchString against the first characters in DisplayName.

 ### Example 6: Retrieve an application by identifierUris